Rhodiola rosea – Primary Adaptogen of Russian Research and Sacred Root of Tibet

 - Aids in recovery from physical and mental work*

-- Helps to maintain sexual function*
+- Helps to maintain performance in the bedroom*

 It may be best in reducing the perceived effort involved in exercise.6*

 So far, approximately 140 compounds have been isolated from Rhodiola roots.
 These include:

 - Several volatile oils

 According to Chinese Medicine Rhodiola contains all three treasures and is said to enter into the five main meridian systems (heart, spleen, liver, lungs, and kidney), although its primary function is as a Qi and Lung tonic.*

 Recommended dose is 300-500mg per day.
 At this dose each bag will last 60 to 100 days.